georust/rinex/rinex/README.md

 A post processing pipeline will most likely require this feature to be activated.

-Although *RINEX* knows how to physically interprate these datasets, anything that is beyond that is out of scope of this library.
-The `RINEX-QC` library, which is also part of this *GeoRust* repository was developped for that very purpose.
+Although *RINEX* knows how to physically interprate a dataset, anything that is beyond that is out of scope of this library.
+The `RINEX-QC` library, which is also part of the *GeoRust* repository, was developped for that very purpose.
-It allows actual consumption of the datasets and knows how to handle more than RINEX.
+It allows more advance consumption of the dataset, and more importantly, it can stack several datasets toghether, creating a complete context that may answer the requirements to GNSS post processing.
-For example, SP3 datasets are needed in precise applications.
-If you're interested in post processed Navigation and advanced operations, you are probably more interested in using `RINEX-QC` instead of simply *RINEX*.
+If you're interested
+in post processed Navigation for example, you are probably more interested in using `RINEX-QC` instead of simply *RINEX*.

 ## SBAS and Geostationary :artificial_satellite: